 Once upon a time, there was a beautiful and mysterious land in the East.
 Old merchants who had visited this land would say: You need to travel days and nights, pass high mountains and deep seas to arrive there.
-They would warn people about the cold nights and blazing hot days of desert they needed to pass to see the exceptional beauty of the land, which was called Persia.
+They would warn people about the cold nights and blazing hot days of the desert they needed to pass to see the exceptional beauty of the land, which was called Persia.
 One day, an adventurous young man who had big dreams in his head decided to pack his bag and take his chance to visit Iran.
-That is how the Marco Polo’s Adventures began.
+That is how the Adventures of Marco Polo in Iran began.

 Who Is Marco Polo and Why Did He Travel to Iran?